-The white-ball one-dayers was a big success with 1st, 3rds and 4ths reaching the semis.
-This was in heavy contrast with just the 2nds reaching the one-day semis last season.
-It is of no wonder that the club was really happy with these results regardless how we went into the semis.
-1st grade as I was told yesterday at the Christmas Party, just snuck in with their 1 run victory over Queanbeyan.
+The white-ball one-dayers was a big success with 1st, 3rds, and 4ths reaching the semis.
+This was in massive contrast with just the 2nds reaching the one-day semis last season.
+It is of no wonder that the club was delighted with these results regardless of how we went into the semis.
+1st grade, as I was told yesterday at the Christmas Party, just snuck in with their 1 run victory over Queanbeyan.
 It may have gone the other way with 4 runs needed off the final over with 2 wickets in hand.
 Thankfully, 1st grade held their nerve.

 The two-day cricket matches have started well with the top three grades with a win under their belt.
-The practice of batting for long-periods in the nets when the policy of “If you’re out, you’re out” would have part a significant part with the batting.
+The practice of batting for long periods in the nets when the policy of “If you’re out, you’re out” would have part a significant part with the batting.
 Particularly with 1sts and 2nds posting 300 plus against Norths recently.
-I wouldn’t want to forget the 1st grade first innings victory over the cross town rivals in Wests by 5 runs defending 208.
+I wouldn’t want to forget the 1st-grade first innings victory over the cross-town rivals in Wests by 5 runs defending 208.
 This was because Luke Ryan bowled the team to victory despite the passing of his grandfather.
-This was in the Canberra Times and it’s certainly was an inspiring story to read and I admired his courage and determination to win despite losing an extremely close member of your family.
+This was in the Canberra Times, and it’s certainly was an inspiring story to read.
+I admired his courage and determination to win despite losing an extremely close member of your family.
 The level of support Luke was given justifies the supportive culture of the club.

-So far, judging by these results the club’s in a really good space and Mick certainly deserves credit for what he did by starting pre-season earlier than normal and encourage each other to constantly improve.
-I don’t know what was different because this is my first full season in Ginninderra but I feel positive vibes immediately with the higher grade guys at training.
-What I know though is that more emphasis is being placed on reliable batsmen going up the grades perhaps that may have triggered the improved performances.
+So far, judging by these results, the club’s in a perfect space and Mick certainly deserves credit for what he did by starting pre-season earlier than usual and encourage each other to continually improve.
+I don’t know what was different because this is my first full season in Ginninderra, but I feel positive vibes immediately with the higher grade guys at training.
+What I know, though, is that more emphasis is being placed on reliable batsmen going up the grades, perhaps that may have triggered the improved performances.

-I never expected our 5th grade side to be among the top-four leading into the season given that the top four grades gets first picks of the better cricketers.
+I never expected our 5th-grade side to be among the top-four leading into the season, given that the top four grades gets first picks of the better cricketers.
 But that’s what happened.
-We’re in the top four having won 5 games, lost 4 and saw one game abandoned without a ball being bowled.
-It helped that the 5th grade competition had one side per club this season as last season saw some clubs (including Ginninderra) put out at least 2 sides.
+We’re in the top four having won 5 games, lost 4, and saw one game abandoned without a ball being bowled.
+It helped that the 5th-grade competition had one side per club this season as last season saw some clubs (including Ginninderra) put out at least 2 teams.

-I’m happy that we’re in a reasonable space but it could have been a lot different if Tuggerangong didn’t beat us recently.
-Honestly, we were complacent and they took advantage of our complacency.
-At the same time, we’ve managed to compete with our fellow top four teams in Queanbeyan, Weston Creek Molonglo and North Canberra Gungahlin but they had pulled away with the points.
-Nevertheless, we will be playing these clubs at least once more in the season and we should give ourselves a chance of winning provided it’s a collective effort.
+I’m happy that we’re in a reasonable space, but it could have been a lot different if Tuggeranong didn’t beat us recently.
+Honestly, we were complacent, and they took advantage of our complacency.
+At the same time, we’ve managed to compete with our fellow top four teams in Queanbeyan, Weston Creek Molonglo, and North Canberra Gungahlin, but they had pulled away with the points.
+Nevertheless, we will be playing these clubs at least once more in the season, and we should give ourselves a chance of winning, provided it’s a collective effort.

-Our fielding continues to be a work in progress as the outcomes haven’t gone our way but everyone is putting in the effort to improve whenever they can, including myself.
-Nevertheless though, our batting and bowling is coming along.
+Our fielding continues to be a work in progress as the outcomes haven’t gone our way, but everyone is putting in the effort to improve whenever they can, including me.
+Nevertheless, though, our batting and bowling are coming along.

 Firstly with the batting.
-Sandeep Kumar is certainly our leading run scorer with nearly 150 runs.
-He has been instrumental to our victories so far with match-winning knocks of 49 (against Eastlake), 37 (against ANU) and 34 (against Wests).
-Our captain, Joe Laria also has played some important knocks for us with 45 not out (against Eastlake), 26 not out (against Wests) and 29 (against Tuggerangong).
-Not to mention his match winning 51 not out against Weston Creek Molonglo in 4th grade to pull the team into the one-day semi-finals in which he made 14 not out.
-Adam O’Connor has played a couple of important knocks in the middle order (29 against North Canberra Gungahlin and 30 not out against Weston Creek Molonglo) and Sammy Gautam has played his part with quick consistent starts at the top of the order (23 against Eastlake, 17 against ANU, 36 against Wests and 15 against Tuggerangong) having started the season with 2 runs in 3 innings.
-Michael Ison has also played his part with an unbeaten 35 against Tuggerangong and then 87 against Weston Creek Molonglo.
-Since then he has been playing in 3rd grade.
+Sandeep Kumar is undoubtedly our leading run-scorer with nearly 150 runs.
+He has been instrumental to our victories so far with match-winning knocks of 49 (against Eastlake), 37 (against ANU), and 34 (against Wests).
+Our captain, Joe Laria, also has played some crucial knocks for us with 45 not out (against Eastlake), 26 not out (against Wests), and 29 (against Tuggeranong).
+Not to mention his match-winning 51 not out against Weston Creek Molonglo in 4th grade to pull the team into the one-day semi-finals in which he made 14 not out.
+Adam O’Connor has played a couple of essential knocks in the middle order (29 against North Canberra Gungahlin and 30 not out against Weston Creek Molonglo), and Sammy Gautam has played his part with consistent, quick starts at the top of the order (23 against Eastlake, 17 against ANU, 36 against Wests and 15 against Tuggerangong) having started the season with 2 runs in 3 innings.
+Michael Ison has also played his part with an unbeaten 35 against Tuggeranong and then 87 against Weston Creek Molonglo.
+Since then, he has been playing in 3rd grade.

-The bowling so far has been impressive I believe.
-Joe had told me that he didn’t have any decent pace bowlers in his team but he’ll be happy that he has a decent supply of them this season.
-So far the stand-outs have been myself, Adam and Joe with all three of us taken at least 10 wickets this season.
-Adam at times had bowled without luck particularly in our three consecutive defeats with edges and catches not going to hand and plays and misses from the batsmen.
-It is to his credit that he has bowled well with 2/14 against Wests in the first game of the season; 4/26 against ANU and 3/17 against Tuggerangong.
-Similarly Joe has bowled well this season particularly with pace whenever his back doesn’t play up.
-So far, we’ve encountered some roads in Forestry and Keith Tournier Oval but Joe has prospered given that he’s a hit the deck bowler and he took 3/35 against North Canberra Gungahlin, 2/27 against Eastlake and 3/21 against Tuggerangong.
+The bowling so far has been impressive, I believe.
+Joe had told me that he didn’t have any decent pace bowlers in his team, but he’ll be happy that he has an adequate supply of them this season.
+So far, the stand-outs have been me, Adam and Joe, with all three of us taken at least 10 wickets this season.
+Adam, at times, had bowled without luck, particularly in our three consecutive defeats with edges and catches not going to hand and plays and misses from the batsmen.
+It is to his credit that he has bowled well with 2/14 against Wests in the first game of the season; 4/26 against ANU and 3/17 against Tuggeranong.

-Other people have played their part in taking wickets or keeping the runs down but us three have been the main destroyers.
+Other people have played their part in taking wickets or keeping the runs down, but us three have been the chief destroyers.